KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 Investigating these logs is useful to identify suspicious tampering of the MDAV configuration, like disabling ASR rules or Real-Time protection, as well as to troubleshoot MDAV behavior that started unexpectedly, such as to identify when an ASR rule switched from Audit mode to Block mode.

-In addition to Event ID there are the following Event IDs related to changing settings in Defender:
+In addition to the Event ID above, there are the following Event IDs related to changing settings in Defender:

 |Event ID|Description|
 |:-:|-|